yogensia/korean-lady-discord-bot/README.md

 - `src/events/messages.js` handles the message event and runs the according command if applicable.
 - `src/utils/` contains some utility functions to make some repetitive tasks a bit easier and cleaner.
 This includes a basic [Twitch API (helix)](https://dev.twitch.tv/docs/api) request function.
 - `/scripts/` is meant for additional utilities, like building the command list documentation.
-- Each command has a simple set of properties: `name`, `description`, `usage`, `aliases`, etc. that are used by the bot to show help or detailed error messages when necessary aw well as define required arguments.
+- Each command has a simple set of properties: `name`, `description`, `usage`, `aliases`, etc. that are used by the bot to show help or detailed error messages when necessary as well as define required arguments.
 - Most of the commands are generic enough, but you decide to create your own fork of this bot, you may want to check the commands one by one and replace a few things, like emotes etc.

 If you are new to making bots you can check [discordjs.guide](https://discordjs.guide/) and/or [anidiots.guide](https://anidiots.guide/) for lots of documentation and resources.